-NIH takes a collaborative, methodical approach to reviewing progress, identifying gaps, and setting the future agenda for research into Alzheimer’s disease and related dementias.
-NIH funding in this area is guided by gaps and opportunities identified in research summits, which alternate yearly to focus on Alzheimer’s disease, Alzheimer’s disease-related dementias, or dementia care and services.
+NIH takes a collaborative, methodical approach to reviewing progress, identifying gaps, and setting the future agenda for research into Alzheimer’s and related dementias.
+NIH funding in this area is guided by gaps and opportunities identified in research summits, which alternate yearly to focus on Alzheimer’s, Alzheimer’s-related dementias, or dementia care and services.
 Smaller, focused workshops are held more frequently on specific aspects of this research.

 NIH outlines its Alzheimer’s research efforts in the NIH AD/ADRD Research Implementation Milestones, a research framework detailing specific steps and success criteria toward achieving the goals of the National Plan to Address Alzheimer’s Disease.
 The milestones also showcase funding initiatives, accomplishments, and highlights of progress toward accomplishing the National Plan goals.

 NIH’s research progress is highlighted in the annual Alzheimer’s and related dementias professional judgment budget, which is submitted to Congress each year.

 Each year NIH submits a professional judgment budget that estimates the additional funding needed to advance NIH-supported research into the treatment and prevention of Alzheimer’s and related dementias.
 The report also summarizes progress and promising research opportunities.
 Only two other areas of biomedical research — cancer and HIV/AIDS — follow a similar process designed to accelerate research discovery.
 This approach is often referred to as a “bypass budget” because of its direct transmission to the President and then to Congress without modification through the traditional federal budget process.

 Explore the resources on this website and linked below to find more information from federal government agencies.